 When I was younger, I made many, many mistakes.
 From the mullet that launched a thousand Facebook Memories, to the hours I spent obsessively learning the lyrics to Sir Mix-a-Lot’s Greatest Hits, we all have our own personal eye-rolling sins to bear.
 But with age comes wisdom (or so they tell me) and hindsight that makes you appreciate the value in those oft-facepalming learning curves.

-I hadn’t realised this quite as much as when noticing the difference between travelling in my 20s and then in my 30s and 40s.
-Youth may be wasted on the young, but adventure, experience and travelling only gets better with age.
-Here’s why I believe that travelling in your 30s and 40s is better than in your 20s.
+I hadn’t realized this quite as much as when noticing the difference between traveling in my 20s and then in my 30s and 40s.
+Youth may be wasted on the young, but adventure, experience and traveling only gets better with age.
+Here’s why I believe that traveling in your 30s and 40s is better than in your 20s.

 5 reasons to travel solo in your 30s and 40s

 1. You don’t rely on a drink to find your comfort zone

 I imagine most of us who drink alcohol can relate to the cringe-worthy morning after, and the attempt to piece together a litany of embarrassing escapades from the night before.
 The combination of social anxiety, backpacker booze culture and thrifty living meant that boozy nights at 7-for-1 bars were a common occurrence during my 20-something travels.

 But as an older, wiser traveler in my 30s, with a decidedly more delicate liver, I don’t feel the need to rely on a drink to find my comfort zone anymore.
 Walking into a group of strangers is nowhere near as worrisome when you know you’re all there for the same shared experience.
 Even better, when you’re traveling in your 30s sober, you can soak up each new place undiluted, allowing for a more ‘in the moment’ trip and memories you can actually remember.

 2. Solo travel is a form of self care